Sleep Training 101

 Cry it out

-** You can do a little tweak-a-roo, and start with 1 min, 3 min, 5 min, then 5 min. subsequent waits, on day 1.
-Then on Day 2, you would do 3,5,10,10, etc. You will be shocked at how long 3 minutes can feel like when you’re baby is screaming at the top of their lungs.
+**You can do a little tweak and start with 1 min, 3 min, 5 min, then 5 min subsequent waits on day 1.
+Then on Day 2, you would do 3, 5, 10, 10, etc. You'll be shocked at how long 3 minutes can feel when your baby is screaming at the top of their lungs.

-I tried all of these methods and this one was up there as one of the worst.
-Anyone, who is going to judge someone for letting their baby cry-it out, is an ASShole.
-This is NOT easy for any mommy.
-Yea, thats right, I’m sitting on the couch catching up on my US Weekly mags, I can’t believe Reese Witherspoon got arrested!
-I’m here to tell ya, Mamas who do CIO, are on the other side of the door CRYING IT OUT as well.
+I tried all of these methods, and this one was up there as one of the worst.
+Anyone who's going to judge someone for letting their baby cry it out is an asshole.
+This is NOT easy for any parent.

-This method can be used for night sleep, but for naps you will go ahead and call the nap a wash after 30 minutes of crying, and try again at a later time.
+This method can be used for night sleep, but for naps you'll go ahead and call the nap a wash after 30 minutes of crying and try again at a later time.

-***The biggest issue with Ferber’s method is that you have to do it the right way, or it will FAIL.
-Then you will spend heartbreaking hours of your life to find that it doesn’t work.
-I failed at this method, because I wasn’t consistent.
-Here is the problem.
-When I would go in after the wait time, I would stay in too long, because I couldn’t stand seeing her trying to catch her breath as she cried.
-I would pick her up, or stay too long to try and help her back to sleep.
-I even had a timer on my phone, and would go in too early.
-I just didn’t do it the way Mr. Ferber intended.
+The biggest issue with Ferber's method is that you have to do it the right way, or it will FAIL.
+Then you'll spend heartbreaking hours of your life to find that it doesn't work.
+I failed at this method because I wasn't consistent.
+Here's the problem: when I would go in after the wait time, I would stay too long because I couldn't stand seeing her trying to catch her breath as she cried.
+I would pick her up or stay too long to try and help her back to sleep.
+I even had a timer on my phone and would go in too early.
+I just didn't do it the way Mr. Ferber intended.

 Pick Up/Put Down (the no-cry method)